ispc/ispc/docs/ispc.rst

-* Build a variant of the C programming language that delivers good performance to performance-oriented programmers who want to run SPMD programs on CPUs or GPUs.
+* Build a variant of the C programming language that delivers good performance to performance-oriented programmers who want to run SPMD programs on CPUs and GPUs.
 * Provide a thin abstraction layer between the programmer and the hardware--in particular, to follow the lesson from C for serial programs of having an execution and data model where the programmer can cleanly